barumau/panlingue/eng/101_duni_lekse.md

 5. Diplomacy: The ability to engage in international relations

 Chan builds a ranking of languages based on a combination of the above-listed opportunities.
-This ranking is used as a reference in Pandunia.
+This ranking is used as a reference in Panlingue.

-### The main source languages for Pandunia
+### The main source languages for Panlingue

-Most Pandunia words are borrowed from the following 14 widely spoken languages.
+Most Panlingue words are borrowed from the following 14 widely spoken languages.
 The languages are selected so that they represent different language families, different geographical regions and different cultures.